MasaCMS/documentation/01_getting-started/03_configuration/01_configuration-file.md

 permalink: /getting-started/configuration/configuration-file/
 ---
 # Configuration file
-You can find all the mura settings in `/config/setting.ini.cfm`.
+You can find all the Masa settings in `/config/setting.ini.cfm`.
 You can find a template for all the settings in `/core/templates/settings.template.cfm`
 ## The "settings.ini.cfm" File
-This extremely important file contains many configuration settings for Mura.
+This extremely important file contains many configuration settings for Masa.
 The ".ini" file format is an informal standard for configuration files.
 It's a simple text file with a basic structure composed of sections with key-value pairs.

 ### Example
 ```markdown